Manage PowerPoint Slide Masters in Python

 • Merge Slide Masters.

-• Copy slide with Slide Master to another presentation.
+• Copy a slide along with its Slide Master to another presentation.

-• Set Slide Master as the presentation default view.
+• Set the Slide Master as the presentation’s default view.

-Before you work with a slide master, you may want to understand how they are used in presentations and applied to slides.
+Before you work with a Slide Master, you may want to understand how Slide Masters are used in presentations and applied to slides.

 • Every presentation has at least one Slide Master by default.

 • A presentation can contain several Slide Masters.
-You can add several Slide Masters and use them to style different parts of a presentation in different ways.
+You can add multiple Slide Masters and use them to style different parts of a presentation in different ways.

-Aspose.Slides' Presentation object contains the masters list of IMasterSlideCollection type, which contains a list of all master slides that are defined in a presentation.
+The Aspose.Slides Presentation object contains the masters collection of type MasterSlideCollection, which holds all master slides defined in a presentation.

 When a new slide is added to a presentation, a Slide Master is applied to it automatically.
-The Slide Master of the previous slide is selected by default.
+By default, the Slide Master from the previous slide is selected.

-Note: Presentation slides are stored in Slides list, and every new slide is added to the end of the collection by default.
-If a presentation contains a single Slide Master, that slide master is selected for all new slides.
-This is the reason you do not have to define the Slide Master for every new slide you create.
+Note: Presentation slides are stored in the slides collection, and every new slide is added to the end of that collection by default.
+If a presentation contains a single Slide Master, that Slide Master is selected for all new slides.
+For this reason, you do not have to specify the Slide Master for every new slide you create.

-The principle is the same for PowerPoint and Aspose.Slides.
-For example, in PowerPoint, when you add a new presentation, you can just press on the bottom line under the last slide and then a new slide (with the last presentation’s Slide Master) will be created:
+The same principle applies in PowerPoint and Aspose.Slides.
+For example, in PowerPoint, when you add a new slide, you can click the area below the last slide, and a new slide (using the previous slide’s Slide Master) will be created.

 todo:image_alt_text

-In Aspose.Slides, you can perform the equivalent task with the add_clone(ISlide) method under the Presentation class.
+In Aspose.Slides, you can perform the equivalent task using the add_clone(ISlide) method of the SlideCollection class.

-Using Slide Layouts with Slide Master allows for maximum flexibility.
-A Slide Layout allows you to set all the same styles as Slide Master (background, fonts, shapes, etc.).
-However, when several Slide Layouts are combined on a Slide Master, a new style is created.
-When you apply a Slide Layout to a single slide, you can change its style from the one applied by the Slide Master.
+Using Slide Layouts with the Slide Master provides maximum flexibility.
+A Slide Layout can define the same types of styles as the Slide Master (background, fonts, shapes, etc.).
+When multiple Slide Layouts are defined under a Slide Master, they collectively form a cohesive style system.
+By applying a Slide Layout to an individual slide, you can adjust its style relative to what the Slide Master provides.

 todo:image_alt_text

-• body_style get/set text styles of the slide’s body.
+• body_style — gets/sets text styles for the slide body.

-• shapes get/set all the shapes of the Slide Master (placeholders, picture frames, etc).
+• shapes — gets/sets all shapes on the Slide Master (placeholders, picture frames, etc.).

-• header_footer_manager - get header and footer manager.
+• header_footer_manager — gets the header and footer manager.

 Slide Master methods:

-• get_depending_slides() - get all Slides depending on the Slide Master.
+• get_depending_slides() — gets all slides that depend on the Slide Master.

-• apply_external_theme_to_depending_slides(fname) - allows you to create a new Slide Master based on the current Slide Master and a new theme.
-The new Slide Master will then be applied to all dependent slides.
+• apply_external_theme_to_depending_slides(fname) — creates a new Slide Master based on the current one and an external theme, then applies the new Slide Master to all dependent slides.

 todo:image_alt_text

-Using Aspose.Slides, you can access a Slide Master this way:
+Using Aspose.Slides, you can access a Slide Master as follows:

 import aspose.slides as slides

-When you add an image to a Slide Master, that image will appear on all slides dependent on that slide master.
+When you add an image to a Slide Master, that image appears on all slides that depend on that master.

-For example, you can place your company’s logo and a few images on the Slide Master and then switch back to slide editing mode.
-You should see the image on every slide.
+For example, place your company logo or other images on the Slide Master, then return to Normal view.
+You will see the image on every dependent slide.

 todo:image_alt_text